 Revitalizing the Labor Movement: Wobblies March Through Brooklyn on Presidents’ Day - Wobblies and others protest slave wages

-Submitted by x344543 on Thu, 02/22/2007 - 10:37pmBushwick- In continued actions resulting from the illegal firing of IWW union organizers in five food distribution companies, hundreds of Wobblies, activists, and community supporters gathered on Feb 19, 2007, to demonstrate against the repressive tactics characteristic of bosses in the food industry.
+Submitted on Thu, 02/22/2007 - 11:37pmBushwick- In continued actions resulting from the illegal firing of IWW union organizers in five food distribution companies, hundreds of Wobblies, activists, and community supporters gathered on Feb 19, 2007, to demonstrate against the repressive tactics characteristic of bosses in the food industry.
 Prior to organizing, most workers received about $280 weekly for 60 hours of work without benefits, sick, or vacation days.
 Some workers have been organizing with the IWW since 2005.
 In response to the protest, at least three of the food warehouses closed for Presidents’ Day.
 IWW organizer Billy Randal estimates that due to the closing each distributor has lost roughly $20,000.

 (Click here for media round-up and pictures)